-High Moderate Low

-· If the development is visible from less than half the ZoVI, and/or views are

-· · partially obstructed and/or many
+High Moderate Low · If the development is visible from less than half the ZoVI, and/or views are · views are mostly unobstructed and/or the majority of viewers are affected. partially obstructed and/or many views are mostly obstructed and/or few viewers are affected.